tgjohnst/crush-ping/README.md

 # crush-ping
 A cute little IoT device which receives and prints messages.

-Designed as a gift, this was a nice exercise in expanding my Arduino and twilio knowledge.
+Designed as a gift, this was a nice exercise in expanding my Arduino and Twilio knowledge.

 ![Crushping final form](images/crushping_final.jpg)